KarKLi/protobuf-golang-codec/README.md

 func main() {
   var wireData []byte
-  // fill data into wireData variable... msg, err := DecodeBinaryData(wireData) if err != nil {
+  // fill data into wireData variable... msg, err := Decode(wireData) if err != nil {
     // err handle
   }
   for tag, v := range msg {
-    // and you can use ParseXXX to decode real data
+    // and you can use DecodeXXX to decode real data
     // for example, tag == 1 is a uint64 data
     if tag == 1 {
-      data, err := v.ParseUint64()
+      data, err := v.DecodeUint64()
       if err != nil {
         // error handle
       }